algorithmiaio/dev-center/_pages/administration/admin-config/migration-overview.md

 ### Using organizations

 It's worth noting that by using orgs within your cluster, you can achieve some of the isolation and access control restrictions provided by having multiple clusters.
-For more information on how to use orgs to manage access to resources, see the related lesson in our [course on using organizations](/using-organizations/688851).
+For more information on how to use orgs to manage access to resources, see [Organizations](/developers/platform/organization-profile/).

 ## Next steps

 Scenarios such as these require repeatable, automated processes for regularly migrating resources between clusters and for promoting production-ready code from development environments.
-This course explores some of the considerations involved in migrating resources, and provides guidance for leveraging Algorithmia's API and source code management system to support and manage repeatable workflows.
+The [Migration Scripts](/developers/administration/admin-config/migration-scripts) page explores some of the considerations involved in migrating resources, and provides guidance for leveraging Algorithmia's API and source code management system to support and manage repeatable workflows.